 1. Stay Calm

 This can be easier if you have confidence in your colleagues and your organization’s response plans.
-It’s easier said than done, but staying calm during an emergency is the best way to make sure that the right choices are made.
+Staying calm during an emergency is the best way to make sure that the right choices are made.

 There are certain practices and tactics people can take to calm themselves, such as deep breaths, meditation and calming visualization.
 Having a sound approach and stable mind is key in tackling some of the issues in the workplace that can be quite complex and demand a great deal of your attention.

-2. Follow Plans & Protocols
+2. Follow plans & protocols

 Plans and policies often align with these directives, and abiding by them in a time of crisis is more often than not a strong way to confront circumstances that can seem quite overwhelming at the time.

 By making sure your safety program is in a top-notch state, you'll set yourself up to deal with emergencies in the appropriate manner.

-3. Follow Up & Resolve
+3. Follow up & resolve

 Adequate safety preparation is an ongoing process.
 We’ve got a safety scorecard that will help you make improvements to your safety program.
+Download it here.